How The World Is Reacting To Trump Recognizing Jerusalem As Israel's Capital

 The White House said Tuesday that Trump's decision was a "recognition of reality."
 The move is good news for Israeli Prime Minister Benjamin Netanyahu, who has long lobbied for it.
 However, it does not sit well with many key players in the region.

-Jordan's King Abdullah reportedly told the president the expected decision will have "dangerous repercussions on the stability and security of the region," according to a palace statement.
+Jordan's King Abdullah reportedly told the president that the expected decision will have "dangerous repercussions on the stability and security of the region," according to a palace statement.

-Palestinian President Mahmoud Abbas, who spoke by telephone with Trump, warned against "the dangerous consequences such a decision would have to the peace process and to the peace, security and stability of the region and of the world," Abbas spokesman Navil Abu Rudeina said in a statement, according to Al-Jazeera.
+Palestinian Authority President Mahmoud Abbas, who spoke by telephone with Trump, warned against "the dangerous consequences such a decision would have to the peace process and to the peace, security and stability of the region and of the world," Abbas spokesman Nabil Abu Rudeina said in a statement, according to Al-Jazeera.

 That was a sentiment echoed by Egyptian President Abdel-Fattah el-Sissi, who cautioned that it "would undermine the chances of peace in the Middle East."

-In a fiery televised speech on Monday, Turkey's President Recep Tayyip Erdogan warned Trump by name that the move constituted a "red line" for Muslims.
+In a fiery televised speech on Monday, Turkish President Recep Tayyip Erdogan warned Trump by name that the move constituted a "red line" for Muslims.

 "We could go as far as cutting diplomatic ties with Israel over the issue," Erdogan said.

-The Organization for Islamic Cooperation said Monday such decision from the U.S. would amount to "naked aggression" against Arab and Muslim peoples.
+The Organization for Islamic Cooperation said Monday that such decision from the U.S. would amount to "naked aggression" against Arab and Muslim peoples.

 Ahmed Aboul-Gheit, the head of the Arab League, urged the U.S. to reconsider any recognition of Jerusalem as Israel's capital, warning of "repercussions," according to The Associated Press.